 Replacing physical displays with digital ones is an ongoing project.
 We can expect to see more museums using kiosk software and continuing to build out their digital experiences.

-When replacing physical displays, it’s not just a matter of making the content digital.
-You should take this opportunity to reimagine the entire content experience, now that you have limitless potential.
-For example, you might make interactive maps, scenes, or timelines.
+When replacing physical displays, it's not just a matter of making the content digital.
+This is your chance to reimagine the entire content experience, now that you have limitless potential.
+You might create interactive maps, scenes, or timelines that catch visitors’ attention.

 A cloud-based ticketing system is one essential piece of museum software.
 It can bring your museum up to speed with modern expectations by providing paperless tickets, contactless entry, and timed entry slots.